wbstack/docs/tech/public.md

 ## Platform

-The platform itself is made up of a simple UI [www.wbstack.com](https://www.wbstack.com/) and API [www.wbstack.com/api](https://www.wbstack.com/api).
+The platform itself is made up of a simple UI and API.

 ## Sites

 All sites exist under a single domain (or subdomain), and make use of shared resources for requests.

+The platform currently allows use of subdomains of a domain for free, or you can provide your own custom domain.

+In the exmaple below, the free subdomains that sites can use is `*.wiki.opencura.com`

 For example for the site [addshore-alpha.wiki.opencura.com](https://addshore-alpha.wiki.opencura.com):